CyVerse-learning-materials/container_camp_workshop_2019/getting_started/agenda.rst

       - served in A127-29
     * -
       - 10:30-12:00
-      - Introduction to Singularity (Upendra)
+      - Introduction to Singularity (Upendra Devisetty) -
-      -
     * -
       - 12:00-1:00